PokemonAutomation/pokemonautomation.github.io/docs/SetupGuide/index.md

 2. An x64 CPU.
 (An Intel or an AMD CPU.
 You cannot use a Qualcomm Snapdragon.)
 3. Be sufficiently powerful.*

-*We recommend a quad-core CPU of 3+ GHz, no older than 2015.
+**We recommend a quad-core CPU of 3+ GHz, no older than 5 years from the date you are reading this.
 If you intend to control more than 1 switch, you will need a more powerful CPU with more cores.
-If you want to run 4 Switches all with feedback, we recommend a modern 8-core computer.*
+If you want to run 4 Switches all with feedback, we recommend a modern 8-core computer.**

+**If you intend to buy a computer specifically for this, you will want to future proof yourself with a mid-high end computer no older than 2 years from the date you are reading this.
+Why is this a moving target?
+Video inference is constantly advancing especially as we begin to embrace AI and machine learning.**

 You will also need 2 spare USB ports. (or 2 ports per Switch if you intend to run multiple Switches)